truffle-ai/truffle-ai-sdk/README.md

 ### Using Templates

-Truffle AI provides ready-made templates for common use cases, each with a unique `agentId`.
-This allows you to quickly initialize an agent and start interacting.
+Truffle AI provides pre-built templates for common use cases.
+This allows you to quickly initialize and interact with an agent using it's `agent_id`.

 ```js
 import { TruffleAIClient } from "truffle-ai";